Postpartum Tips for Neurodivergent Moms

-When I was pregnant with my October baby in 2009, I pictured baby giggles, family photos in a pumpkin patch, and my happy baby on Santa’s lap.
-But for me, as a neurodivergent woman—undiagnosed at the time—there was nothing dreamy about my transition to motherhood.
-Until that point, I’d spent my life creating systems to manage the world around me: making lists, using a planner religiously, adopting a minimalist lifestyle, and building routines that helped me find balance.
-But becoming a mom threw all those carefully constructed systems into chaos.
+When I was pregnant with my October baby in 2009, I imagined baby giggles, family photos in a pumpkin patch, and my happy baby on Santa’s lap.
+But there was nothing dreamy about my transition to motherhood.

 Looking back, I recognize these feelings as signs of my neurodivergence showing up in full force.
-But at the time, I felt like I was failing at motherhood, isolated in a world that suddenly felt too loud, chaotic, and demanding.
+But at the time, I just felt like a big old failure at life and motherhood.
+I felt like all of a sudden I was alone in a strange world that suddenly felt too loud, chaotic, and demanding.

 Invisible Labor and Neurodivergent Processing